sequinstream/sequin/README.md

 ### PGMQ

 PGMQ is a Postgres extension that provides a durable message queue with a SQL interface that mimics SQS methods.
 It offers exactly-once processing like SQS, but runs entirely in Postgres.
-You can add message persistence to PGMQ by archiving (instead of deleting) messages - giving you the ability to replay through the queue.
-However, PGMQ does not provide any order guarantees.

-Like PGMQ, Sequin leverages Postgres for persistence and to provide transactional enqueueing.
-Importantly, Sequin provides both change data captures and durable stream replay and backfill from existing tables in your database.
-Sequin comes with an HTTP pull and push interface, filtering, transformation, built in observability, and strict ordering guarantees.
+Unlike PGMQ, Sequin is a stream not a queue.
+PGMQ owns a table you publish messages to, and when you process the messages they are deleted.
+By contrast, Sequin turns your existing tables into a stream.
+They're useful for different use cases.

 </details>

 ## Documentation